Search for pair production of first- and second-generation scalar leptoquarks in pp collisions at sqrt(s) = 7 TeV: Results

 \section{Results}

 The number of observed events in data passing the full selection criteria is consistent with the SM background prediction in all decay channels.
-An upper limit on the leptoquark production cross section is therefore set using the CL$_{\text{S}}$ modified frequentist approach~\cite{Junk:1999kv,Read:2000ru}.
+An upper limit on the leptoquark pair-production cross section is therefore set using the CL$_{\text{S}}$ modified frequentist approach~\cite{Junk:1999kv,Read:2000ru}.
 A log-normal probability function is used to integrate over the systematic uncertainties.
 Uncertainties of statistical nature are described with $\Gamma$ distributions with widths determined by the number of events simulated in MC samples or observed in data control regions.

-The 95\%~CL upper limits on $\sigma \times \beta^2$ or $\sigma \times 2\beta(1-\beta)$ as a function of leptoquark mass are shown together with the NLO predictions for the scalar leptoquark pair production cross section in Figs.~\ref{fig:limit_plots_e} and~\ref{fig:limit_plots_mu}.
-The theoretical cross sections are represented for different values of the renormalization and factorization scale, $\mu$, varied between half and twice the LQ mass (blue shaded region).
+The 95\%~CL upper limits on $\sigma \times \beta^2$ or $\sigma \times 2\beta(1-\beta)$ as a function of leptoquark mass are shown together with the NLO predictions for the scalar leptoquark pair-production cross section in Figs.~\ref{fig:limit_plots_e} and~\ref{fig:limit_plots_mu}.
+The theoretical cross sections are represented for different values of the renormalization and factorization scale, $\mu$, varied between half and twice the leptoquark mass (blue shaded region).
 The PDF uncertainties are taken into account in the theoretical cross section values.

-By comparing the observed upper limit with the theoretical cross section values, first- and second-generation scalar leptoquarks with masses less than 830 (640)\GeV and 840 (620)\GeV, respectively, are excluded with the assumption that $\beta = 1~(0.5)$.
-This is to be compared with median expected limits of 790 (640)\GeV and 780 (610)\GeV.
+By comparing the observed upper limit with the theoretical cross section values, first-generation scalar leptoquarks with masses less than 830 (640)\GeV are excluded with the assumption that $\beta = 1~(0.5)$.
+Similarly, second-generation scalar leptoquarks with masses less than 840 (620)\GeV are excluded for $\beta = 1~(0.5)$.
+This is to be compared with median expected limits of 790 (640)\GeV for first-generation scalar leptoquarks, and 800 (610)\GeV for second-generation scalar leptoquarks.

-The observed and expected limits on the branching fraction $\beta$ as a function of leptoquark mass can be further improved using the combination of the $ll jj$ and $l\nu jj$ channels, as shown in Figure~\ref{fig:limit_plots_lqcombo}.
-These combinations lead to the exclusion of first- and second-generation scalar leptoquarks with masses less than 640 and 650\GeV for $\beta = 0.5$, compared with median expected limits of 680 and 660\GeV.
+The observed and expected limits on the branching fraction $\beta$ as a function of leptoquark mass can be further improved using the combination of the $\ell\ell jj$ and $\ell\nu jj$ channels, as shown in Figure~\ref{fig:limit_plots_lqcombo}.
+These combinations lead to the exclusion of first- and second-generation scalar leptoquarks with masses less than 640 and 650\GeV for $\beta = 0.5$, compared with median expected limits of 680 and 670\GeV.